Jack9025/owasp-falihax/README.md

 ### Creating an admin account
 An admin account will be able to set the credit score of users within the application.
-To create an account within the application you will need to have already created an account within the application.
+You will need to have already created an account within the application, before trying to make the user an admin.
 (Available at: `127.0.0.1:5000/signup`)

-You will need to run the admin script in terminal by running the following command and follow the
+To make the user an admin, you will need to run the admin script in terminal by running the following command and follow the prompt:
-prompt:
 ```
 python create_admin.py
 ```